YOYOisNO1/VIS/README.md

  ```

 ## Dataset Collection
-VIS requires the collection of adversarial examples, and in this study, we chose to use ALERT as the method for collecting
+VIS requires the collection of adversarial examples, and in this study, we chose to use MHM as the method for collecting
 adversarial examples.
-For details on using ALERT, please refer to "Natural Attack for Pre-trained Models of Code."
+For details on using MHM, please refer to "Generating adversarial examples for holding robustness of source
+code processing models."

 ##VIS Tarining